SophieManley03/kquery-sma/README.md

 ## Improvment
-Create an example to try it on web
+Create an example to try it on web.

-Implement other functionalities
+Implement other functionalities.